 At Luscious Lorraine’s Organic Juice and Food Bar, chef Lorraine Ornelas is committed to providing fresh, wholesome food for those who care about consciousness and creativity in their meals.
 Alongside traditional salads and wraps are special touches like the homemade soup of the day.
 Some locals’ favorites include the Blanca Tuna sandwich stuffed with white albacore, chopped almonds, artichoke hearts, kalamata olives, vegenaise, sprouts, tomato and mustard and the Avo Chili Rap full of black bean hummus with chipotle, mixed greens, cabbage, avocado, roasted chilis and avo-tahini dressing.
 There is an extensive fresh pressed organic vegetable and juice bar and a huge selection of all organic smoothies.

-At Grove Artisan Kitchen at the Miramonte Resort you’ll find the makings of an elegant dinner that is equally healthy.
-Chef Robert Nyerick uses citrus from the resort’s groves and fresh produce from the onsite herb and vegetable garden to create artisan dishes like golden tomato gazpacho and free range roasted chicken with root vegetables.
-A proper sit down under the stars on their patio is the perfect accompaniment to a bowl of fresh pappardelle frutti di mare chock full of shrimp, calamari, salmon, seabass, lobster, scallops peas and saffron cream.
+At Citrus & Palm at the Miramonte Resort you’ll find the makings of an elegant dinner that is equally healthy.
+Chef Robert Nyerick uses citrus from the resort’s groves and fresh produce from the on-site herb and vegetable garden to create artisan dishes like golden tomato gazpacho and free-range roasted chicken with root vegetables.
+A proper sit down under the stars on their patio is the perfect accompaniment to a bowl of fresh pappardelle frutti di mare chock full of shrimp, calamari, salmon, sea bass, lobster, scallops peas and saffron cream.
 Or opt for the savory quinoa stack piled with roasted mushrooms, pepitas, butternut squash, grilled tomato and arugula.